axioscode/generator-axios/generators/app/templates/README.md

 If you've set up your AWS credentials correctly and have the proper s3 configuration in `project.config.js` then this command will automatically run the production build script and deploy the s3 folder you specified.

-You'll be prompted to indicate whether you want fallbacks to be created before publishing.
-For this to work, you'll need to have `gulp serve` running in parallel - the fallbacks are taken from the current dev version.
+You'll be prompted to indicate whether you want fallbacks to be created before publishing. 🚨 For the fallback script to work, you'll need to have `gulp serve` running in parallel - the fallbacks are taken from the current dev version.

 ### `gulp lint`